 This was a groundbreaking examination of the subject in American public life, one that gave way to mainstream acceptance for freedom of practice as well as the concept of “separation of church and state.”

-It would also be an important forerunner to the Bill of Rights.
+It would also be an important forerunner to the 1791 ratification of the Bill of Rights.
 Indeed, according to the very First Amendment, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 This Amendment forms the basis for the wide number of legal challenges, as well as complexities, surrounding the legal treatment of religious freedom.
 While the Constitution assures the separation of church and state, it does not, according to history.com, “exclude religion from public life.
 From the colonial era to present, religion has played a major role in politics in the United States.
 The U.S. Supreme Court over the years has ruled inconsistently on matters of religious freedom, such as the display of religious symbols in government buildings.”